 However, another approach to creating wealth before you retire is to re-invest the dividends you receive back into the company via a Dividend Reinvestment Program (DRIP).

 DRIP allows you to purchase additional shares of the same stock via a company’s DRIP program, without paying any brokerage fees.
 In time as you reinvest your dividends you accumulate more and more shares of the same stock your collecting dividends on.
 At some point in the future, when you need the income you can opt-out of the DRIP process and start receiving the dividend payouts in cash. (from a personal perspective this is a great way to build wealth)

 Regardless of whether you reinvest your dividends through a DRIP program or receive a quarterly cash payment, a dividend income strategy is another approach to investing.
 An approach that can help you build wealth over time and create a passive income source.

-If you would like to learn more about the basics of investing be sure to check out my eBook Simple Investing – A Beginners Guide to Understanding Investments and How to Get Started.
+- Simple Investing – A Beginners Guide to Understanding Investments and How to Get Started

 Do you have a dividend income strategy?
 Comment below.